 Sailing is certainly not for everyone (though it should be), but if you want a life on the ocean wave, there are so many ways to get out on the water!

-I adore sailing, and after being on the water since I was 15 can’t imagine a life not on the ocean wave, even if only on annual leave and at weekends.
+I adore sailing, and after being on the water since I was 15 can’t imagine a life where I’m not on or near the sea, even if only on annual leave and at weekends.